rust-lang/rust/text/0000-erfc-post-build-contexts.md

 Today, `cargo test` takes a number of flags such as `--lib`, `--test foo`, and `--doc`.
-As it would be a breaking change to change these, cargo should recognize them and map to the appropriate execution contexts.
+As it would be a breaking change to change these, cargo should recognize them and map to the appropriate post-build contexts.

-Currently, `cargo test` lets you pick a single testing target via `--test`, and `cargo bench` via `--bench`.
-We'll need to create an agnostic flag for `cargo post-build` (we cannot use `--target` because it is already used for the target architecture, and `--test` is too specific for tests). `--post-build-target` is one rather verbose suggestion.
+Furthermore, `cargo test` lets you pick a single testing target via `--test`, and `cargo bench` via `--bench`.
+We'll need to create an agnostic flag for `cargo context` (we cannot use `--target` because it is already used for the target architecture, and `--test` is too specific for tests). `--post-build-target` is one rather verbose suggestion.